FAIRChemistry/FAIRFlow/specifications/datamodel.md

 ### Experiment

+- tag
+  - Type: string
+  - Description: name tag for an experiment.
+Unique within the namespace of one dataset.
 - plant_setup
   - Type: PlantSetup
   - Description: the individual plant setup that is used in this one experiment.